DanielAugusto191/WebAssembly-Rust/README.md

 # WebAssembly-Rust
-Compiling from Rust to WASM
+Compiling from Rust to WASM with wasm-bindgen.

 * Sorry for my bad JS.